nint8835/InvitationASM/README.md

 Usage: `ADD A, B`

-Adds the value contained at memory address A to the value stored at memory address B, and stores it back at address B
+Adds the value contained at memory address A to the value stored at memory address B, and stores it back at address B.

 Usage: `ADD A, B, C`

-Adds the value contained at memory address A to the value stored at memory address B, and stores it at address C
+Adds the value contained at memory address A to the value stored at memory address B, and stores it at address C.

 #### MULTIPLY
 Usage: `MULTIPLY A`

-Multiplies the value in the register by the value stored at A
+Multiplies the value in the register by the value stored at A.

 Usage: `MULTIPLY A, B`

-Multiplies the value stored at B by the value stored at A, and stores it back at B
+Multiplies the value stored at B by the value stored at A, and stores it back at B.

 Usage: `MULTIPLY A, B, C`

-Multiplies the value stored at A by the value stored at B, and stores it at C
+Multiplies the value stored at A by the value stored at B, and stores it at C.

 #### DIVIDE
 Usage: `DIVIDE A`

-Divides the value in the register by the value stored at A
+Divides the value in the register by the value stored at A.

 Usage: `DIVIDE A, B`

-Divides the value stored at B by the value stored at A, and stores it back at B
+Divides the value stored at B by the value stored at A, and stores it back at B.

 Usage: `DIVIDE A, B, C`

-Divides the value stored at A by the value stored at B, and stores it at C
+Divides the value stored at A by the value stored at B, and stores it at C.

 #### HALT
 Usage: `HALT`